 Though New Dawn Traders, we discovered the amazing Gorreana - the oldest, and currently the only tea plantation in Europe, located on São Miguel, nicknamed 'Ilha Verde' (meaning 'green island') - the largest island in the Portuguese archipelago of the Azores.

 Gorreana have been producing the highest quality tea since 1883.
 Due to its cooler climate, compared to traditional locations for tea plantations, the growers don’t face the issues of tea flies and mosquitoes.
 This means from the very start they have only ever used permaculture practices, so no pesticides or other nasty chemicals.
 Even the soil is enriched with vegetable compost!
-So, not only is their tea grown in a non-destructive way to its local environment - it makes the most amazing kombucha!
+So, not only is their organic tea grown in a non-destructive way to its local environment - it makes the most amazing kombucha!

 Obviously, it is not just tea that goes into the production of kombucha.
 Our sugar cane is organic and fairly traded.

 Water is the next ingredient to look at.
 Being based in Cornwall we’re blessed with fantastic water quality from our own private supply.
 This, coupled with an in-house carbon water filtering system, means we’ve got the base ingredient sorted.
 So, no need for plastic packaged spring water!

 When it comes to by-products, our aim is to minimise waste.
 Our pellicles are sliced, marinated and dehydrated to make the most delicious 'SCOBY snacks' and we’re working on a use for the spent tea leaves.
 In the meantime, they’re a great addition to our compost heap.

 Well, that covers our production!
 But as we said, our aim is to make positive change to our customers' wellbeing and our local community - as well as making great kombucha.